-- 1. You require edit access to the intranet pages to add the required HTML/JavaScript. - The username of the logged in user is required so the web widget knows whose details to load.
+- 1. You require edit access to the intranet pages to add the required HTML/JavaScript. - 2.
+The username of the logged in user is required so the web widget knows whose details to load.
 This will usually require that users login to the intranet.
-When using a Microsoft Active Directory domain and Microsoft IIS web server the user is automatically logged in and their username is available.
+When using a Microsoft Active Directory domain and Microsoft IIS web server the user can be automatically detected if using NTLM or Kerberos authentication which provides a transparent login process via the Web Browser.